communityii/yii2-common/PLUGINS.md

 ```

 If the component is a module then you can also add controllers and actions to the controller map.
-To create a plugin for a module you must implement the `ModulePluginInterface`.
+To create a plugin for a module you must implement the `comyii\common\interfaces\ModulePluginInterface`.

 ```php
 namespace comyii\common\interfaces;